Baldo by Hector D. Cantú and Carlos Castellanos for July 18, 2017

 3. Missing large

-jamescordeiro almost 7 years ago
+jamescordeiro over 7 years ago

 Men are not supposed to wear hats in a house, church, or while eating, only women are.
 Its a manners thing you don’t hear much about anymore.